 As required by the ACEND, you must have a verification statement or declaration of intent from your undergraduate program director verifying that you have or will have completed the required DPD courses and are eligible to apply for an internship.
 We participate in the Dietetic Internship Centralized Application Services (DICAS), as well as computer matching through D&D Digital.
 Qualified students pursuing the Master of Science in Nutrition and Dietetics must apply to the program ($35 processing fee) and to the Graduate School ($30 processing fee).
-The fees must be mailed to Michelle Morgan by the required postmark date.
+The fees must be mailed to Michelle Morgan, 600 Lincoln Avenue, Charleston, IL 61920, by the required postmark date.

-Admission to the master of science in nutrition and dietetics graduate program requires an application to The Graduate School, an undergraduate degree in nutrition/dietetics, a verification statement from your undergraduate program and a match with Eastern Illinois University through D&D Digital.
-Students that are not matched with the program can apply to Eastern Illinois University, to obtain a master degree in family and consumer sciences.
-Please contact Dr. Kennedy-Hagan with questions (217-581-6353)
+Admission to the Master of Science in Nutrition and Dietetics graduate program requires an application to The Graduate School, an undergraduate degree in nutrition/dietetics, a verification statement from your undergraduate program and a match with Eastern Illinois University through D & D Digital.
+Students who are not matched with the program can apply to Eastern Illinois University, to obtain a Master of Science degree in Family and Consumer Sciences.
+Please contact Dr. Melanie Tracy Burns with questions (217-581-6680).